shatskyy/alpha_decay_demo/README.md

 ## Improvements in Progress

 Implementing fixes for regression performance issues:
-- Improved target variables
+- Adding real-data pipeline with Polygon.io API
-- Temporal feature engineering
+- Mean-reversion signals using real market data, and simulating parent/child fills from those signals
-- Ensemble models
+- Ensemble models for classification and prediction
-- Realistic data generation
+- Enhanced LLM connectivity

 ---